Today (March 5, 2014): British Airways Club World (business class) in Boeing 747-400 from LHR to PHX.

 - Other inflight experiences (crew, bar, lavatory, WiFi, entertainment, views)

 The innovative “Ying/Yang” seat plan is unique to British Airways: window and middle seats face backwards, while aisle seats face forwards.
 Because of this unique concept, you may have to jump over other passenger’s feet to reach the aisle when seated in a backward facing seat.
 On the lower deck of the 747, the seats have a classic 2-4-2 layout (similar to what is found on BA’s 777 fleet).
 On the upper deck, there are only 20 seats with a 2-2 layout, so there is more space for fewer passengers and it will feel like flying in your own private cabin.
-In addition, the upper deck window seats all have additional storage space between the seat and the windows, making them the best seat choice.
+I like the privacy and quiet atmosphere of BA’s 747 upper deck so much that I still prefer it over the more flashy business class products of other carriers’ single-decked planes.
+I hope that BA will keep the old bird flying for many more years to come.

 Each seat comes with a rather dull blanket, a small and not-so-comfortable pillow, and an upgraded amenity kit.
 The latter is a drawstring bag (one for men and one for women) that is designed to double up as a shoe or lingerie and underwear bag and includes Elemis products to refresh, revive and rehydrate, created in travel sizes exclusively for British Airways customers.
 The men’s bag includes Skin Soothe Shave Gel (7ml), a Pro-Collagen Marine Cream (5ml) and an Ultra-conditioning Lip Balm made from Beeswax (4g), along with a Razor, socks, toothbrush, toothpaste and a pen.
 The women’s bag includes a Limited Edition Pro-Collagen Marine Cream (7ml), soothing apricot facial wipe, the Ultra-Conditioning Lip Balm (4g) and some Pro-Collagen Hand & Nail Cream (5ml) along with socks, toothbrush, toothpaste and pen.